 As a wedding photographer, posing is a crucial aspect of your photography, but can also be one of the most challenging to master.
-Even with perfect lighting and an ideal background, the poses you set must be strong.
+Even with perfect lighting and an ideal background, the poses you set must be strong – as set by boudoir photographers.
 If your wedding clients look stiff or uncomfortable, it can translate into your images.
 When you create flattering poses for your clients, regardless of their body type, you create memorable images they will love.

 Boudoir Photography Poses

 To strengthen your posing skills, it can be valuable to learn tips and tricks from other photographers.
 Boudoir photographers, in particular, focus heavily on posing.
 They pose each part of the body, pay attention to small details, and help their clients create powerful poses to bring emotion to their images.

 “‘Boudoir’ is a French word meaning a lady’s private dressing room or bedroom.
 In photography, boudoir refers to a style in which women pose for photographs partially clothed or in lingerie.
 The photos are tasteful and nudity is typically implied rather than explicit.
 They are sensual and sexy as well as classy and elegant.”

 At ShootDotEdit, we provide photo editing services for photographers, so we have seen our fair share of boudoir images.
 And since we know how important it is to master posing for your wedding photography, we put together a list of 7 posing tricks from boudoir photographers.
 These tips can help you elevate your posing skills and produce unforgettable photos for your wedding clients.

 Every wedding client you work with will have a different comfort level in front of the camera.
 You may have some clients who are comfortable or have been in front of the camera before.
 But, often times, your wedding clients are timid in front of the camera.
 This is especially true when they first meet you and work with you.
 The best poses come naturally when your clients feel confident and comfortable with you.